Jobs

 Process for short-listed candidates

 We aim to shortlist around 20 candidates, from roughly 300 applicants.
-When we contact short-listed candidates, we will first ask them to prepare a short written answer to a set question, to be sent back by email a few days before the interview, and send us their CV.
+When we contact short-listed candidates, we will first ask them to prepare a short written answer to a set question, to be sent back by email a few days before the interview.

 The videos below contain examples of the sorts of questions we might ask and examples of the sort of answers we're looking for.
 Candidates should note that these are merely illustrations.
 Interview questions may be of a different style (e.g. more technical in nature), and successful answers could be different from those in the videos (e.g. a successful candidate might use more or less technical economic 'jargon' in their answer).
 The key thing we're trying to assess is a candidate's ability to think through an economic problem in an intelligent way and to explain their reasoning, and these videos are intended to give candidates some sense of what to expect.